Rustam-Z/cpp-programming/README.md

 76. C++ Program to Write a Sentence to a File.
 77. C++ Program to Read a Line From a File and Display it.
 78. C++ Program to Display its own Source Code as Output.
-79. C++ Programming Code To Create Pyramid and Pattern.

 80. [OOP] Define a class called **`Car`** with attributes like **`model`**, and **`year`**.
 Create an object of the **`Car`** class and set its attributes.
 Then, print out the car's details.
 81. [OOP] Redo the same program above using `this->`
 82. [OOP] Temperature converter.
 Write a class called **`TemperatureConverter`** with methods to convert between Celsius and Fahrenheit.
 From Celsius Kelvin. to Create an object of this class, and use it to convert a temperature from one scale to another.